-Bay of Plenty Regional Council has been granted resource consent to build a diversion wall structure in Lake Rotoiti.
-The diversion wall was completed in September 2008.
-The objective of the wall structure is to divert water flowing from Lake Rotorua into Lake Rotoiti, via the Ohau Channel, by directing the bulk of the Ohau Channel outflow towards the Kaituna River, the main outlet from Lake Rotoiti.
-One of the resource consent conditions is to undertake avifauna monitoring and reporting on these results for Lake Rotoiti:
+Bay of Plenty Regional Council was granted resource consents to build a diversion wall structure in Lake Rotoiti, which was completed in September 2008.
+The objective of the structure is to divert water flowing from Lake Rotorua into Lake Rotoiti, via the Ohau Channel, by directing the bulk of the Ohau Channel outflow towards the Kaituna River, the main outlet from Lake Rotoiti.
+One of the resource consent conditions is to undertake avifauna monitoring and reporting of these results for Lake Rotoiti: